 5. How much paperwork do I have to complete?

-Once you have completed your paperwork, it will then be checked by one of our expert instructors to ensure that it is complete and likely to be accepted by the CAA.
+Once you have completed your paperwork, it will then be checked by one of our expert team to ensure that it is complete and likely to be accepted by the CAA.

 6. How long does the PfCO application take?

 The CAA service level agreement for issuing a PfCO is 28 WORKING days.
 This equates to about 5-6 weeks.
 As a result, this is often a limiting factor in terms of time, and must be factored in if you are in a rush to complete your PfCO.
 We will do our best to assist you but, once the CAA application is made, we have no control over the length of time the process takes.

 7. Do I need drone insurance to get my PfCO?

 Yes.
 The CAA now requires that insurance is in place when you apply.
 The insurance must be compliant to EC regulation EC 785/2004.
 In real terms this means that the absolute minimum requirement is about £1,000,000 public liability.
 To operate in some environments you might require up to £10,000,000.
 As a result, it is important that you understand the sector you will be working in and obtain appropriate insurance.
 You can also insure your drone for damage, which will increase your premiums significantly.
 Some companies are now providing cover by the day, which could be cost-effective if you are only likely to do 1 or 2 jobs a month.